rvandewater/YAIB-cohorts/README.md

 git clone https://github.com/rvandewater/YAIB-cohorts.git
 cd YAIB-cohorts
 ```
-Once you have cloned the repo, all cohorts can be created directly from within R or via an interface from python.
+Once you have cloned the repo, all cohorts can be created directly from within R or via an interface from Python.
 Instructions for each can be found at:

 - R: [README.md](R/README.md)
 - Python: [README.md](Python/README.md)

-Note: due to some recent bug fixes in ricu, the extracted cohorts might differ marginally to those published in the benchmarking paper.
+Note: due to some recent bug fixes in ricu, the extracted cohorts might differ marginally from those published in the benchmarking paper.

 ## Clairvoyance Conversion

 To output the cohorts in the Clairvoyance (https://github.com/vanderschaarlab/clairvoyance) format, you can use the following utils.py function
 ```
 output_clairvoyance(data_dir, save_dir, task_type="static")